scottlehman/Polis/README.md

 # PolisFinalProject
-MERN full stack app using React express and Google Civic info API.
+MERN full stack app using the MERN stack with the Vote-smart and Open Secrects APIs.

 # Final Project Overview
 ### Overview of Intended Application